Bocete/adsl/README.md

 ### Source Repository

 The ADSL gem is currently hosted at github.
 The github web page is http://github.com/Bocete/adsl.
-The public git clone URL is
+You can download the source using our public git clone URL:

     git://github.com/Bocete/adsl.git